HernandezA1007/INF656-Final-Project/README.md

 # INF656-Final-Project - MEAN Stack Project

+# PC Builder Web Application

 This project is a full-stack web application based on my web development proposal, using MongoDB, Express.js, Anguluar, and Node.js.
-(About and overview of project)...
+The website is designed to assist users in learning about, selecting, and building PCs.
+It provides a platform for beginners to enthusiasts alike to explore various features and services.
+Working on this project has allowed me to learn the fundamentals of full-stack web development as this project emphasizes back-end development.

 ## Features

-- ...
-- ...
-- ...
+- Interactive PC Builder to customze your computer build
+- Shop Services to explore computer parts and pre-builds
+- Educational resources about computer parts, computers, and more
+- User registration to allow users to save their items
+- Admin functionality for content management (CRUD operations)

 ## Built With

-- Front-end: Angular framework (using HTML, CSS, and JavaScript, and typescript)...
+- Front-end: Angular framework, Bootstrap for styling
-- Back-end: Express.js framework and Node.js server-side...
+- Back-end: Express.js framework and Node.js runtime environment, Mongoose for object modeling
-- Database: MongoDB a NoSQL...
+- Database: MongoDB

-## Setup and View (I don't know wording)
+## Setup and View

-1. Clone the repository using: `git clone ...`.
+1. Clone the repository using: `git clone https://github.com/HernandezA1007/INF656-Final-Project.git`.
-2. ...
+2. Navigate to the project directory and install the dependcies with: `npm install`.
+3. Server the application locally using: `ngx ng serve`.
+4. Open your browser and vist: `http://localhost:4200`.

+- Alternatively, a deployed version will be hosted: ...

 ## Development Roadmap

-(fill in detail later)

-- [ ] Project Proposal
+- [x] Project Proposal
-- [ ] Front-end (Angular)
+- [x] Front-end (Angular)
-- [ ] Back-end (Express.js and Node.js)
+- [x] Back-end (Express.js and Node.js)
 - [ ] ...
-- [ ] Database (MongoDB)
+- [x] Database (MongoDB)
 - [ ] ...
-- [ ] ...
+- [ ] Deployment

 ## Gallery